 Hippocampus and memory

 Declarative memories are those related to facts and events.
-Examples include learning how to memorize speeches or lines in a play.
+Examples can include learning how to memorize speeches or lines in a play.

 Spatial relationship memories involve pathways or routes.
 For example, when a cab driver learns a route through a city, they use spatial memory.
 Spatial relationship memories appear to be stored in the right hippocampus.

-If one or both parts of the hippocampus are damaged by illnesses such as Alzheimer’s disease, or if they are hurt in an accident, the person can experience a loss of memory and a loss of the ability to make new, long-term memories.
+If one or both parts of the hippocampus are damaged by illnesses such as Alzheimer’s disease, or if they are hurt in an accident, the person

 Transient global amnesia is a specific form of memory loss that develops suddenly, seemingly on its own, and then goes away fairly quickly.